Skip to main content

 • UND Guide to Writing (via Top Hat): ISBN 978-1-64485-160-9

-Access codes are available for purchase through the UND Bookstore or Top Hat.
+Access codes are available for purchase through Top Hat.

 Note: If you have purchased the UND Guide to Writing (via Top Hat) previously for UND Engl 110, you do not need purchase it again.
 However, you will need to sign up with the new join code for this course.
 If you have a first edition print version of the UND Guide to Writing, you will need to purchase the interactive e-book available through Top Hat as listed here.